-- I. Rapid exome sequencing (81415, 81416), with trio testing when possible, is considered medically necessary when: - A. The member/enrollee is an acutely-ill infant (12 months of age or younger), AND - B. The member/enrollee has not previously had genome sequencing, AND - C. Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection, isolated prematurity), AND
+- I. Rapid exome sequencing (rES) (81415, 81416), with trio testing when possible, is considered medically necessary when: - A. The member/enrollee is an acutely-ill infant (12 months of age or younger), AND - B. The member/enrollee has not previously had genome sequencing, AND - C. Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection, isolated prematurity), AND - D. Clinical presentation does not fit a well-described syndrome for which rapid singlegene or targeted multi-gene panel testing is available, AND